Oculus Rift S Review

 You can feel a little pressure with glasses on but it is hardly noticeable compared to some of the other models.
 The Rift S also doesn't seem quite as warm to wear and you get less sweaty than with some of the other models.

 Next, we compared how much of a pain it is to use the Rift S on a regular basis, scoring it on the amount of work it takes to get set up each time you want to play a game, if you can hook up headphones, and if you are prone to hitting buttons accidentally with normal use or when putting on or taking off the headset.
-Combined, these assessments are responsible for 15% of the final score for each product.
 The Rift S again scored phenomenally well in this category, as it provides one of the most hassle-free virtual reality experiences we have seen so far.

 The Rift S has integrated speakers so you don't have to worry about hooking up headphones but in-game noise can leak out and loud ambient noises can get in, so there is also an easy to reach headphone jack if you want a slightly more immersive experience or don't want to disturb anyone else.